AMK0007/Unpaired-Image-to-Image-Translation-using-Cycle-Consistent-Adversarial-Networks/README.md

-# 🖼️ Converting Images to Cartoon Form using CycleGAN
+# 🖼️ Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks
 This project demonstrates the use of CycleGAN to transform real-world images into cartoon-style images using unpaired image-to-image translation.

 ## 📁 Project Overview